 The understanding of many physical problems requires obtaining Schr\"odinger equation solutions for the system under study.
 In this work, we develop techniques to solve it with adiabatic quantum computing.
 A typical classical computing choice for numerically solving the Schr\"odinger equation is to pick a discrete basis in which to express the Hamiltonian.
-Then, one diagonalizes the resulting matrix, either completely, or for very large problems, uses techniques such as the Lanczos algorithm to find low lying eigenstates and eigenvalues.
+Then, one diagonalizes the resulting matrix, either completely, or for very large problems, uses techniques such as the Lanczos algorithm to find low-lying eigenstates and eigenvalues.
 The discrete basis can, for example, be comprised of the states of a harmonic oscillator, or some other exactly solvable Hamiltonian.
 Other useful basis choices are a discrete position, or momentum basis.
-As a first step, we focus on a simple version of the problem: a one-body system with a local potential in a $D$ dimension periodic position basis.
+As a first step, we focus on a simple version of the problem: a one-body system with a local potential in a $D$-dimension periodic position basis.

-For simplicity of notation, throughout this article, we will work in natural units, $\hbar=c=1$.
-We discretize the equation on a lattice with spacing $a$ and $N$ positions in each direction.
-Then, up to a discretization error proportional to $a$, the Laplacian becomes an $N \times N$ matrix which acts on the discretized wavefunction $\psi(a\mathbf{m})$:
+For simplicity of notation, throughout this paper, we work in natural units, $\hbar=c=1$.
+We discretize the equation on a lattice with spacing $a$ and $N$ positions in each of the $D$ directions.
+Then, up to a discretization error proportional to $a$, the Laplacian becomes an $N \times N$ matrix which acts on the discretized wave function $\psi(a\mathbf{m})$:

 with $\mathcal{N}(\mathbf{n})$ indicating the set of immediate neighbors of the discrete point $\mathbf{n}$.
-Here, we have used $L$ to denote the dimensionless part of the Laplacian.
+Here, we use $L$ to denote the dimensionless part of the Laplacian.
 The discrete Schr\"odinger equation then follows as

 The next step is to encode the positions in states of qubits (spins).
-One choice of encoding in use is to associate position $i$ with a set of qubits $\{q^i_n\}$~\cite{Abel2021}.
+One choice of encoding in use is to associate position $i$ with a set of qubits~\cite{Abel2021,Pilon2021}.
 In each position, the value of the function is given by a fixed-point representation of the qubits.
 The advantage of such an encoding is that the solution is diagonal in the computational basis, and is implementable with quantum annealers available today.
 However, the number of qubits is comparable to the number of classical bits required to solve the same problem.